 “So far, it’s just been amazing and very positive and uplifting,” Lowe said of the feedback.

 DIVOTS: Michelle Wie, who won last week in her home state of Hawaii, tied for ninth at 2 under.
-Second-ranked Suzann Pettersen shot a 70 finish at 3 over in her first event since last month after missing three tournaments with a back injury.
+Second-ranked Suzann Pettersen shot a 70 to finish at 3 over in her first event since last month after missing three tournaments with a back injury.
 Top-ranked Inbee Park tied for fourth at 6 under.